simologos/essex-eportfolio/example/content/research/bigData/index.md

 ## sklearn Pipelines

-Scikit-learn pipelines are a way to chain together multiple data processing steps and machine learning models into a single, cohesive unit, allowing for streamlined and consistent data transformation and model training.
+Scikit-learn pipelines are a way to combine multiple data processing steps and machine learning models into a cohesive unit, allowing for streamlined and consistent data transformation and model training.
 The code example is taken from [here](https://www.youtube.com/watch?v=h1BnRBzYjYY&ab_channel=NeuralNine).

 First, create some data: